 - 1. Break your learning up into manageable sections.
 This will help your brain to focus.
-Take short breaks between studying one section and going onto the next. - Have all your materials ready before you begin studying a sectionpencils, pens, highlighters, paper, glass of water, etc. - Be positive.
+Take short breaks between studying one section and going onto the next. - Have all your materials ready before you begin studying a section pencils, pens, highlighters, paper, glass of water, etc. - 3 Be positive.
 It helps your brain hold on to the information. - 4.
 Your brain learns well with colours and pictures.
 Try to use them whenever you can. - Repetition is the key to remembering information you have to learn.
 Keep going over the work until you can recall it with ease. - Teach what you are learning to anyone who will listen.
-It is definitely worth reading your revision notes aloud. - 7.
-Sleeping for at least eight hours every night, eating healthy food and drinking plenty of water are all important things you need to do for your brain.
-Studying for exams is like exercise, so you must be prepared physically as well as mentally.
+It is definitely worth reading your revision notes aloud.